bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 January came to an end with a [proposal][news287 sibrbf] by Gloria Zhao for [sibling replace by fee][topic kindred rbf].
-The normal [RBF][topic rbf] rules only apply to conflicting transactions where a node only accepts one version of the transaction into its mempool because only one version is permitted to exist in a valid blockchain.
+The normal [RBF][topic rbf] rules only apply to conflicting transactions where a node accepts just one version of the transaction into its mempool because only one version is permitted to exist in a valid blockchain.
 However, in TRUC a node only accepts one descendant of an unconfirmed version 3 parent transaction, a very similar situation to a conflicting transaction.
-Allowing one descendant to replace another descendant of the same transaction, _sibling eviction_, would improve fee bumping of TRUC transaction and be especially beneficial if imbued TRUC were to be adopted.
+Allowing one descendant to replace another descendant of the same transaction---i.e., _sibling eviction_---would improve fee bumping of TRUC transaction and be especially beneficial if imbued TRUC were to be adopted.